 Old SS 2010: 58-39, McCain: 39.1, 2006 R Avg: 51.4 Romney: 45.5

 Democrat: Cathy Forbes

 Analysis: Hansen won a blow-out over Valentine in 2010 in a district that usually has competitive elections.
 The district drops Mason for population reasons, moving 0.9/0.7% left.
 Hansen supported Medicaid expansion.
+He beat libertarian Nick Sundquist 62-38 in the primary.
 Forbes is a Oceana County Road Commissioner.